Belt press shopping is not like your typical shopping, it’s a little more hands-on. However, that’s to be expected when you’re juicing, right?

 the two top benefits.
 This allows you to adopt a growth mindset, opportunities await!
 This could be in the form of taking in more fruit to process, third party pressing to add to your revenue stream, or experimenting with a variety of fruits to add to your product line.

 How does my operation change with a belt press?

 The last question addressed in this blog is how.
 How does your operation change with a belt press?
 We’ve decided that turning to our clients would be the best way to answer this question.
-One of our clients with a craft cidery operation knew they had to keep up with customer demand when their cider started flying off the shelf.
+One of our clients knew they had to keep up with customer demand when their cider started flying off the shelf.
 Their method was using a rack and cloth and this wasn’t a solution that could be scaled so they decided to invest in a single belt press.

 Still have a question on belt presses?
 We’d love to help!
 Chat with a member of the Juicing.Systems team at 1-877-395-3534 or start the conversation by emailing [email protected]